ivangfr/springboot-rsocket-webflux-aop/README.md

     ```
     ./stop-server-and-ui.sh
     ```
-- To stop and remove docker-compose `mongodb` container, network and volumes, go to a terminal and, inside `springboot-rsocket-webflux-aop` root folder, run the command below
+- To stop and remove docker compose `mongodb` container, network and volumes, go to a terminal and, inside `springboot-rsocket-webflux-aop` root folder, run the command below
   ```
-  docker-compose down -v
+  docker compose down -v
   ```

 ## Cleanup